Newsmax pays $67 million to settle defamation case linked to 2020 election coverage

 Denver-based Dominion Voting Systems – the same voting-technology company that had received a $787 million settlement from Fox News over its election coverage – brought the lawsuit against Newsmax.
 A trial was scheduled to begin in October.

-In the lawsuit filed in the months after the 2020 election, Dominion accused the cable news network of featuring former Trump campaign lawyer Sidney Powell and supporter Mike Lindell of My Pillow, who helped spread false conspiracy theories about Dominion's alleged connections to international dictators and other falsehoods claiming that its equipment could be easily hacked to flip votes.
+In the lawsuit, filed in the months after the 2020 election, Dominion accused the cable news network of spreading false claims that the company's voting technology had been manipulated to help Joe Biden beat Donald Trump.
+Like other right-wing news networks, Newsmax featured Trump allies who promoted these conspiracies, including former Trump campaign lawyer Sidney Powell and supporter Mike Lindell of My Pillow.

 Copyright 2025 NPR